 Problems with the L4 spinal nerve root can cause pain, tingling, numbness and/or weakness in any or all areas served, making it a typical sciatic nerve pain pattern, most often concentrated in the inner ankle area.

+The L4 spinal nerve root joins up with the L5, S1, S2 and S3 nerves to create the sciatic nerve.
+This is the largest nerve in the body and has branches which descend down both legs.
 The sciatic nerve is also called the ischiatic nerve and is the main conduit for life energy to reach the entire lower anatomy.

 The sciatic is the neurological highway which creates a network of smaller peripheral nerves in the legs and lower body and is responsible for virtually all motor and sensory capabilities we feel in the lower anatomy.